microsoft/MixedRealityToolkit-Unity/CONTRIBUTING.md

 The Mixed Reality Toolkit provides the following forms of documentation.

-- API
+### APIs

 This documentation is generated from the product code and is reviewed as part of **all** pull requests.

-- Conceptual
+### Conceptual

 Conceptual documentation is hosted on https://docs.microsoft.com/en-us/windows/mixed-reality.
 Please submit our changes via Pull Request at https://github.com/MicrosoftDocs/mixed-reality.

-- Readme.md files
+### Readme files

-As part of your pull request, please update (or create) the Readme.md file in the appropriate feature folder.
+As part of your pull request, please update (or create) the Readme markdown file in the appropriate feature folder.
 This will allow GitHub users to gain a high-level understanding of your new feature.

 ## Supported Platforms

-The Mixed Reality Toolkit supports the following mixed reality (AR/VR/XR) platforms.
+The Mixed Reality Toolkit supports the following mixed reality (AR/VR/XR) platforms:

+- Windows Standalone
+    - OpenVR
 - Windows Mixed Reality
     - Immersive devices
     - Microsoft HoloLens
-- OpenVR

 # Pull request